Abney Park comes from an era that never was, but one that we wish had been.

 - And "Stigmata Martyr."

 - "I've been Wrong Before" Plays with this.
-The singer says that we doesn't really believe in religion or other Psuedo Science.
-However he then goes on to say that if you don't keep an open mind about these things you're much worst then the people that do believe in it.
+The singer says that he doesn't really believe in religion or anything similar.
+However he then goes on to say that if you don't keep an open mind about things you're much worse than the people that do believe.

 - Self-Titled Album: Their first album, which seems to have been lost to the world.
 They also have a song called "Abney Park" on another album (which is about the cemetery).